 An Oak Brook naturalization lawyer may assist in the preparation of evidence or legal arguments necessary to counter the removal proceedings, thus securing a positive resolution.
 To learn more or discuss how to begin the citizenship process, consult with our experienced immigration attorneys today.
 En Español.

 Common Naturalization Issues in Oak Brook

 Realistically, there are three ways someone can become a citizen of the United States, either through birth, derivation or through naturalization.
 When someone is born in the United States, they are automatically a US citizen.

 There are also some cases where people who are born abroad to a US citizen automatically gain citizenship.
 However, this law may vary according to each situation.
 The law that applies to each case is the law that was in effect at the time the individual was born.

 Other people can derive citizenship through the naturalization of a parent.
-These people may instead need to seek a certificate of citizenship (USCIS Form N-600) with the help of an Oak Brook citizenship lawyer.
+These people may instead need to seek a certificate of citizenship (USCIS Form N-600) with the help of a dedicated citizenship attorney in Oak Brook.